-This short course is specifically designed for EU qualified architects (covered by the Professional Qualifications Directive) who are working or preparing to work in the UK, but it equally serves as a refresher course if you are returning to practice after taking time out from your career.
-The Sir John Cass Faculty of Art, Architecture and Design at London Metropolitan University is a Royal Institute of British Architects (RIBA) Continued Professional Development (CPD) provider.
+This short course is specifically designed for EU qualified architects (covered by the Professional Qualifications Directive) who are working or preparing to work in the UK.
+It equally serves as a refresher course if you're returning to practice after taking time out from your career.
+The School of Art, Architecture and Design is a Royal Institute of British Architects (RIBA) Continued Professional Development (CPD) provider.

-This short course will give you an introduction to all aspects of working as an architect in the UK.
-This includes making appointments and setting fees, and working with sub-consultants and the wider design team.
-You will also gain an understanding of the constraints around the construction industry such as planning, appointing contractors and the different contractual options, and managing health and safety and risk.
-It will also contain sessions on professionalism, the roles of the Architects Registration Board (ARB) and Royal Institute of British Architects (RIBA) and an introduction to British law.
+This short course will provide an introduction to all aspects of working as an architect in the UK.
+This includes making appointments and setting fees, as well as working with sub-consultants and the wider design team.
+You'll also gain an understanding of the constraints around the construction industry such as planning, appointing contractors, different contractual options, and managing health and safety risk.
+It will also contain sessions on professionalism, the roles of the Architects Registration Board (ARB) and Royal Institute of British Architects (RIBA), and an introduction to British law.

 This course is different from the Part 3 course in the following ways:

 You can read the RIBA Visiting Board Report for our architecture courses from 2017.

 The RIBA: Practice in the UK short course will be delivered in 10 sessions.
 Each session will last two-and-a-quarter hours and, while the structure can vary slightly from week to week, it will typically include: